Glossary

 Block Keeper (BK)

-A network participant that receives blocks from the Block Producer (BP) and sends back an Attestation with the block hash and other metadata.
-A Block Keeper can also become a Block Verifier (Acki-Nacki) or a Block Producer (BP).
+A network participant with a deployed Epoch contract that receives blocks from the Block Producer (BP) and sends back an Attestation containing the block hash and other metadata.
+A BK can also perform the roles of a Block Verifier (Acki-Nacki) or a BP.

-Block Keeper Reward System
+BK Reward System

-Block Manager
+Block Manager (BM)

 A network participant whose primary role is to provide users with blockchain data and process external messages.
 Block Managers receive a portion of the total block reward based on the number of external messages they process.